sarahtischer/CareerFoundry-SQL_Project_Rockbuster/README.md

 * Use common table expressions for advanced queries
 * Create visualizations and presentations of SQL results for stakeholders

+## Data Set
+Rockbuster Data Set - This dataset was created by CareerFoundry for use in this analysis.
+The dataset includes information about stores, employees, inventory, film categories, film names, film languages, actors, customers, rental history, payment history, and addresses for stores, employees, and customers.

 ## Tools
 Data was analyzed using pgAdmin4 and PostgreSQL